Transgenders, one of the subjects that we discussed today in the EIB network.

 Lying is really helpful at times.

-Lying saves people uh embarrassment.
+Lying saves people embarrassment.

-It uh it prevents people from feelings hurt.
+It prevents people from feelings hurt.

 I mean, it's actually a very compassionate thing.

-You've got all these excuses for why lying was good.
+All these excuses for why lying was good.

 I mean, the U.S. economy is contracting.

-And people can't find you know, employers love hiring part-timers.
+And people can't find, you know, employers love hiring part-timers.

 It frees them from Obamacare.